marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 capset({version=_LINUX_CAPABILITY_VERSION_3, pid=0}, {effective=0, permitted=0, inheritable=0}) = 0
 ```

-This looks a lot like an attempt to assess if the process is running as root, following by a drop of all capabilities.
-So, event if `cap_net_admin+ep` might be working the `capset` call above makes it a no-op.
+This looks a lot like an attempt to assess if the process is running as root, followed by a drop of all
+capabilities.
+So, even if `cap_net_admin+ep` might be working the `capset` call above makes it a no-op.
 In fact,
 in `iproute2/ip/ip.c` one can see the following excerpt:

 ```c